 Wrap-up: healthy and easy treats

 Can chickens eat blackberries?
-Of course — and you will enjoy feeding them these berries too as they provide vitamins and nutrients plus, they are easy to serve.
+Yes, they can — and you might find satisfaction in feeding them these berries, knowing they provide essential vitamins and nutrients and are easy to serve.
 The most important thing you should remember is that blackberries are only meant to be treats.
 Don’t make them your flock’s primary diet.